The Invisible Girl (TV series)

-The Invisible Girl (La chica invisible) is an upcoming Spanish mystery thriller televisions series based on La chica invisible, the first installment of young adult book trilogy by Blue Jeans.
+The Invisible Girl (La chica invisible) is a Spanish mystery thriller television series based on La chica invisible, the first installment of young adult book trilogy by Blue Jeans.
 It stars Zoe Stein and Daniel Grao.
+The series premiered on Disney+ on 15 February 2023.

 Premise

 Set in the fictional sleepy Andalusian village of 'Cárdena', the plot follows a daughter and her father, both involved in the investigation pertaining the murder of a teenage girl.

 Cast

 Production

 The series is based on the novel by Blue Jeans and its writing team includes Carmen López-Areal, Marina Efron, Antonio Hernández Centeno, Ramón Tarrés, and Ian de la Rosa.
 Tito López Amado and Aritz Moreno took over direction duties.
 Produced by Morena Films, the series was primarily shot in Carmona, although some footage was filmed in El Viso del Alcor and Gerena.

 Release

-Beta Film nabbed international distribution rights elsewhere than North America, Latin America, Asia-Pacific and Iberia.
+Beta Film has international distribution rights except North America, Latin America, Asia-Pacific and Iberia.
 The Invisible Girl received a pre-screening at Carmona's Teatro Cerezo.
-The 8-episode season is set to be released in Spain on Disney+ on 15 February 2023.
+The 8-episode season was released in Spain on Disney+ on 15 February 2023.